-“I class myself as an educator.
-They say we teach that which we most need to learn, that is true for me.
+“I consider myself an educator.
+They say we teach that which we most need to learn.
+That is true for me.”

 I am a cis-gendered, straight white man living in the U.S. If I want diversity in my life, I usually have to go get it.
 Because of our social group identity, men like me can avoid the ambiguity and discomfort of diversity if we want, but we also miss out on the richness it brings to work and life.
 It’s a privilege but it’s also part of why we don’t recognize or understand the experience of others.
 Embracing difference upsets the status quo in good ways.
 It exposes us to a richer mix of people and ideas that almost always creates better results.
 At these times, life and work become richer.